tock/libtock-c/README.md

         $ sudo make install
         ```

+1. Optional: Newlib is a commonly used embedded libc.
+Although it does have a
+   few limitations.
+Mostly in that the print implementation can be
+   (too large)[https://keithp.com/picolibc/picolibc-2021-notes.pdf] and the
+   license can be (too restrictive)[https://github.com/tock/libtock-c/issues/309].
+   Newlib for RISC-V also isn't pre-packaged for Debian systems.

+   If you would prefer to use picolibc instead of newlib for RISC-V you can
+   follow this step.
+If you are happy using newlib or aren't building for
+   RISC-V you can skip this step. picolibc isn't support on ARM platforms
+   at the moment.

-1. Optional: If using picolibc (Debian can do this) then specify the `PICOLIBC`
+   If using picolibc then specify the `PICOLIBC` variable.
-   variable. picolibc is an optimised version of newlib

     ```shell
     $ make PICOLIBC=1